asdwjure/Lab_vaje_NDV/README.md

-#Lab exercises NDV
+# Lab exercises and homework NDV

-Feel free to download and use.
+Feel free to download and use, just don't tell the professor that you got the code form me :) ...

 ---